indrajiita/test/Technical Writing/writing_style_guide.md

 **Disclaimer**

-- The style guide was first created in Confluence.
-I tried to replicate its formatting using GitHub features, but some elements may not appear exactly as intended.
+- The style guide was created in Confluence.
+I tried to replicate its formatting using GitHub features, but some elements may not appear as intended.
 - I am publishing only an extract of the guide.
 Topics that I have excluded are marked with an asterisk ( * ) in the Table of Contents.

 # Writing Style Guide